ludocode/pottery/docs/features.md

 ### Strongly Typed

 An instantiated Pottery template provides real functions that operate on concrete types.
 You do not cast anything, nor do you pass types around in function-like macros to use Pottery.

 With real typed functions, the compiler can alert you on type or argument mismatches and you get optimal performance.
 Pottery brings strong static typing to an otherwise weakly typed language.

+Pottery will even respect extended alignment requirements for your types.
+For example if you put a type with extended alignment in a vector, the vector will detect this and call `aligned_alloc()` instead of `malloc()` to allocate its storage.

 ### Composable

 Pottery's templates can themselves instantiate other templates in their implementations in order to share code.
-For example, both the `red_black_tree` and the `weight_balanced_tree` use the `binary_tree` template to implement their tree traversal and rotations.
 Most dynamic container templates use shared helper templates to manage element lifecycles and allocate memory.

 ### Nestable